microsoftgraph/msgraph-sdk-powershell/src/Bookings/Bookings/examples/v1.0-beta/Update-MgBookingBusinessAppointment.md

 		TimeZone = "UTC"
 	}
 }
-Update-MgBookingBusinessAppointment -BookingBusinessId $bookingBusinessId -BookingAppointmentId $bookingAppointmentId -BodyParameter $params
+Update-MgBetaBookingBusinessAppointment -BookingBusinessId $bookingBusinessId -BookingAppointmentId $bookingAppointmentId -BodyParameter $params
 ```
-This example shows how to use the Update-MgBookingBusinessAppointment Cmdlet.
+This example shows how to use the Update-MgBetaBookingBusinessAppointment Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).